repans/Google-IT-Support-Professional-Certificate/Operating-Systems-and-You--Becoming-a-Power-User/Week-5/Graded-Quiz--Process-Management.md

 - [ ] PING

-### 6. You launch notepad.exe from a PowerShell command prompt.
-Later, you use Process Explorer to restart the notepad.exe process?
-After restart, what is the parent process of notepad.exe?
+### 6. Which of the following options are available in Process Explorer after right-clicking a running process in the top window pane?
+Select all that apply.

-- [ ] smss.exe
+- [x] Suspend
-- [ ] PowerShell (powershell.exe)
+- [x] Restart
-- [ ] notepad.exe
+- [ ] Remove Process Tree
-- [x] Process Explorer (procexp.exe)
+- [x] Kill Process

 ### 7. In Linux, what signal is sent when you enter the kill pid command?